-7. Though the Commission was considerate and magnanimous in granting time for filing the counter affidavit by keeping in mind the memo dated 25.03.2022 filed by respondent who requested one month time to file counter affidavit but, the respondent has failed to respond to the petition and also did not place any information either acceding to or refusing the claims made by the petitioner.
+7. Though the Commission was considerate and magnanimous in granting time for filing the counter affidavit by keeping in mind the memo dated 25.03.2022 filed by respondent who requested ne month time to file counter affidavit but, the respondent has failed to respond to the petition and also did not place any information either acceding to or refusing the claims made by the petitioner.
 The Commission being constrained not to give further time, even attempted to put the respondent on terms, yet the respondent did not adhere to the observations of the Commission.
 Thus, the Commission has no other option but to proceed with the matter to decide the same.

-- 8. The petitioner have also filed Interlocutory Application as mentioned supra, however, the Commission is now proceeding to decide the matter itself and as such, would not dwell into the prayer made in the Interlocutory Application. - 9.
-The Commission notes that the Telangana State Power Coordination Committee (TSPCC), who was arrayed as 2nd respondent of the petition, is an Apex Committee put in place by Government vide G.O.Ms.No.21, Energy (Power-II) Department, dated 12.05.2014 as an institutional arrangement for power trading by DISCOMs in Telangana State to carryout functions like examining all commercial issues related to bulk supply and all legal issues related to IPPs and other generators and advise the DISCOMs suitably, etc. Intrinsically, the functions of TSPCC are not statutory in nature.
+8. The petitioner has also filed Interlocutory Application as mentioned supra, however, the Commission is now proceeding to decide the matter itself and as such, would not dwell into the prayer made in the Interlocutory Application.

+9. The Commission notes that the Telangana State Power Coordination Committee (TSPCC) is an Apex Committee put in place by Government vide G.O.Ms.No.21, Energy (Power-II) Department, dated 12.05.2014 as an institutional arrangement for power trading by DISCOMs in Telangana State to carryout functions like examining all commercial issues related to bulk supply and all legal issues related to IPPs and other generators and advise the DISCOMs suitably, etc. Intrinsically, the functions of TSPCC are not statutory in nature.
 As such it is neither a statutory body nor is recognized authority under the Act, 2003 or the regulations made thereof by the Commission.
 It is also relevant to state that just because correspondence is being done by TSPCC, it has no authority to contest or defend for the lapses or omissions committed by the DISCOM, which is in agreement with the petitioner.
+Therefore,

-Therefore, TSPCC cannot be a party to the proceedings.
-Accordingly, the Commission decided to strike-off the said party from the array of respondents. - 10.
-From the pleadings it is noticed that the petitioner is having a long-term Power Purchase Agreement (PPA) with the respondent vide PPA No.218/2015 dated 31.03.2015 r/w its Amendments dated 23.01.2016 and 08.11.2016 for setting up of the Solar Power project of 50 MW capacity connected to at 220/132 kV Tandur substation in Vikarabad District for sale of Solar Power to the respondent for a period of 25 years from the Date of Commercial Operation (i.e., 31.12.2016) at a tariff of Rs.6.45 per unit upto 25% CUF calculated on annual basis (the parties thereto, intending to legally bound and agrees the terms and conditions of the PPA).
-The terms & conditions of the PPA stipulates that - a) 5.1 For the Delivered Energy, Solar Power Developer (petitioner) shall furnish a bill to the DISCOM (respondent) for the billing month on or before the 5th working day following the Meter Reading Date; - b) 5.2 Any payment made beyond the Due Date of Payment, the respondent shall pay simple interest at prevailing base Prime
+TSPCC cannot be a party to the proceedings.
+Accordingly, the Commission decided to strike-off the said party from the array of respondents.

+10. From the pleadings it is noticed that the petitioner is having a long-term Power Purchase Agreement (PPA) with the respondent vide PPA No.219/2015 dated 31.03.2015 r/w its Amendments dated 23.01.2016 and 28.10.2016 for setting up of the Solar Power Project of 15 MW capacity connected to at 132/33 kV Polepally substation in Mahabubnagar District for sale of Solar Power to the respondent for a period of 25 years from the Date of Commercial Operation (i.e., 01.07.2016) at a tariff of Rs.6.45 per unit upto 25% CUF calculated on annual basis (the parties thereto, intending to legally bound and agrees the terms and conditions of the PPA).
+The terms & conditions of the PPA stipulates that -